Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

     17:17:18:031 root: VIN bootstrap node started at: 0.0.0.0:8000

 * In another session, run ``VIN -n -a 127.0.0.1 -h 7070 -p 8080 -r 9090``.
 This will start a *VIN™* peer node and connect it to the bootstrap which has an IP address of ``127.0.0.1``.
-The peer node starts with an HTTP port of ``7070``, a data (Kademlia) port of ``8080`` and a receipt server port of ``9090``.
+The peer node runs with an HTTP port of ``7070``, a data (Kademlia) port of ``8080`` and a receipt server port of ``9090``.
 These ports can be chosen based on the requirements/restrictions of the user.
+WHile nodes are capable of both sending and receiving information, for clarity in this example, this node will be treated and referred to as a "sender" node.

-.. admonition:: First VIN™ Peer Connection Output
+.. admonition:: VIN™ Sender Peer Connection Output
   :class: admonition-vin-run

   .. code-block:: none